Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.7.md

 - New Game Plus will no longer remove any weapons that your loadout made you start the game with (Eg. You will no longer be able to lose your sword in Ninja JC mode).
 - Howard Strong will now always be in Silo unless you have entrance rando enabled and have not yet completed the previous goals.
 - Fixed stalker setting not carrying over across New Game+
+- Improved performance by reducing amount of config writing
 - Added bingo goals:
   - Question Joe Greene in mission 2
   - Ask Joe Greene for help after the apartment is raided in mission 4